Legendary actress and singer Doris Day dead at 97

 “Romance on the High Seas” had been designed for Judy Garland, then Betty Hutton.
 Both bowed out, and Day, recommended by songwriters Sammy Cahn and Jule Styne, won the role.
 Warner Bros. cashed in on its new star with a series of musicals, including “My Dream Is Yours,” ‘‘Tea for Two” and “Lullaby of Broadway.”
 Her dramas included “Young Man with a Horn,” with Kirk Douglas and Lauren Bacall, and “Storm Warning,” with Ronald Reagan and Ginger Rogers.

-Her last film was “With Six You Get Eggroll,” a 1968 comedy about a widow and a widower and the problems they have when blending their families.
+Her last film was “With Six You Get Eggroll,” a 1968 comedy about a widow and a widower who blend families.

+“For those of us in my generation, Doris Day was synonymous with Hollywood icon,” actor George Takei said on Twitter Monday.
+“She would no doubt remind us, upon this day of her passing, ‘Que sera sera,’ but we will miss her dearly anyway.”

+In the 1960s, Day discovered that failed investments by her third husband, Martin Melcher, left her deeply in debt.
+She eventually won a multimillion-dollar judgment against their lawyer.

 With movies trending for more explicit sex, she turned to television to recoup her finances.
 “The Doris Day Show” was a moderate success in its 1966-1973 run on CBS.